digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

   :end-before: -- CREATE_ASSET_SWAP_INSTRUMENT_END

 Once the instrument is created, you can book a holding on it.
-Since the issuer pays the asset leg, it means that the owner of the holding receives the asset leg (and pays the fix leg).
+The owner of the holding receives the asset leg (and pays the fix leg).

 .. _fpml-swaps-tutorial-section: